f5devcentral/f5-agility-labs-nginx/docs/class5/module4/module4.rst

 In this section,you will configure NGINX App Protect WAF to protect the Arcadia Finance app's API.

-Esimated completion time: 23 minutes
+Estimated completion time: 23 minutes

 NGINX App Protect can protect APIs in several ways: